Alexzihaohu/2021s1final/ccc.md

 #### Shadow Page Tables

+定义Shadow page tables: The shadow page table is a data structure that is actively maintained and refilled by the VMM.
+The shadow page table mirrors what the guest is doing in terms of its own page tables and in terms of what the VMM translates the guest physical address to the host physical address.

 - VMM maintains shadow page tables in lock-step with the page tables
 - Adds additional management overhead
 - Hardware performs guest -> physical and physical -> machine translation

 ![shadowpage](pic/shadowpage.png)

+**How hardware and software virtualization differ in treatment of shadow pages**

+The hardware does a lot of the management of shadow page tables, hence is faster but need all calls to be trappable by hardware.
+Doing it in software virtualization requires sensitive calls to be trapped and handled by the VMM, which is slower.
+VMM needs to keep shadow page tables synchronized with guest page tables. (however, having para-virtualization can improve the performance)

+Performance is a major advantage of hardware virtualization.
+The hypervisor maintains shadow page tables and having this approach adds additional management overheads.
+By addressing this in hardware, the performance issues of Guest OS memory to actual physical memory and the actual instruction sets that require paging can be tackled in a more performant manner.
+Imagine if every single call to memory had to get processed in software - there would be large amounts of overheads for any/all Guest OSs that would degrade the performance of anyone using the Cloud.

 #### Live Migration from Virtualisation Perspective